Social history - Victorian Art and Artists (1)

 E. Onslow Ford RA

-Below is another photograph which we believe is of Edward Onslow Ford.
+Below is another photograph of Edward Onslow Ford.

 We identified James Coutts Michie (1859 - 1919) in the photograph below from his painting by John Pettie in the Aberdeen art gallery.
 In this photograph he is sitting on the edge of a table in front of part of a painting named The Daphnephoria by Lord Leighton (1830 - 1896) that is now in The Lady Lever art gallery.
 The Daphnephoria is a very large painting.
 The canvas measures 89 by 201 inches.